taua-almeida/cs2-analyser-tool/README.md

 The data output showed in the terminal table is not all the analyzed data, to get more info about the available data, go to [PLAYER_DATA](./_docs/PLAYER_DATA.MD)

+## Contribuiting

+If you'd like to contribute, please fork the repository and open a pull request to the `main` branch.